eXascaleInfolab/pytrec_eval/README.md

 Loading Data
 ------------

-* use the class TrecRun to load a TREC-run from a file
+* Use the class TrecRun to load a TREC-run from a file

 `run = pytrec_eval.TrecRun(<fileName>)`